Labatt Brewing Company: History

 In 1951, Labatt launched its Pilsener Lager; when it was introduced in Manitoba, the beer was nicknamed "Blue" for the colour of its label and the company's support of Winnipeg's Canadian Football League (CFL) franchise, the Blue Bombers.
 The brew-master at the time was Robert Frank Lewarne (b.
-1921 Toronto; R.F.
-Lewarne also headed the team that produced the famous Labatt 50, mainly for the Quebec market).
+1921 Toronto; R. F. Lewarne also headed the team that produced the famous Labatt 50, mainly for the Quebec market).
+The new name allowed Labatt to play to their Western base while sidestepping the politics of “red and white” which was prominent and fueled by “British” versus “Canadian” nationalism in the 1960s.
 The nickname "Blue" stuck and in 1979, Labatt Blue claimed the top spot in the Canadian beer market.
 It lost this status in the late eighties to Molson Canadian, but over the next decade, it periodically regained the top spot as consumer preferences fluctuated.
 In 2004, Budweiser took the top spot, pushing Blue to third for the first time in twenty-five years.
 However, since Labatt has brewed Budweiser (and other Anheuser-Busch products) in Canada under licence since the 1980s, Labatt likely did not suffer from this shift.
 Moreover, Labatt Blue remains the best selling Canadian beer in the world, based upon worldwide sales.

 Labatt was also the majority owner of the Toronto Blue Jays from their inception in 1976 until 1995, when Interbrew purchased Labatt.
 In 2000, Rogers Communications purchased an 80% stake in the team and Interbrew retained the other 20%; Rogers later acquired full ownership of the team.

 Labatt's innovations include the introduction of the first twist-off cap on a refillable bottle in 1984.
-In 1989, Labatt's had the opportunity to hire Canadian model Pamela Anderson as a Labatt's Blue Zone Girl after she was picked out of the crowd by a TV camera man at a BC Lions football game wearing a Blue Zone crop-top.
+In 1989, Labatt had the opportunity to hire Canadian model Pamela Anderson as a Labatt's Blue Zone Girl after she was picked out of the crowd by a TV camera man at a BC Lions football game wearing a Blue Zone crop-top.
 Photographer and boyfriend Dann Ilicic produced the Blue Zone Girl poster on his own after Labatt's refused to have anything to do with it.
 Later, Labatt's did buy 1000 posters to deal with consumer demand.

 In 1995, Labatt was acquired by the large Belgian multinational brewer Interbrew (now InBev), the world market leader.
 Labatt is part-owner of Brewers Retail Inc., operator of The Beer Store retail chain, which—protected by legislation—has over 90% market share of Ontario off-premises beer sales.
-In early 2007, Labatt also acquired Lakeport Brewing Company of Hamilton, Ontario.